ericchaves/dg/README.md

 - get_column(table string, column string) *returns a [string]string with all column values of a in memory (processed) table*
 - fn_payments(total float64, installments int, percentage float64) *returns a []float64, calculates the down payment and equal installment amounts based on a specified down payment percentage and number of installments*
 - fn_pmt(rate float64, nper int, pv float64, fv float64, type int) *returns float64 fixed payment (principal + rate of interest) against a loan (fv=0) or future value given a initial deposit (pv). type indicates whether payment is made at the beginning (1) or end (0) of each period (nper)*
+- fakeit(name string, params map[string]any) *call a function from [gofakeit](https://pkg.go.dev/github.com/brianvoe/gofakeit/v7) by passing a map with the required arguments. the return value depends on the specific function called.*

 When expr detects collision between the name of a custom functions and column names, the custom function will be temporarily to renamed to `fn_<function_name>`.